-‘Bold And The Beautiful’ Spoilers: Steffy Stuns Ridge With Shocking Pregnancy News
+'Bold And The Beautiful' Spoilers: Steffy Stuns Ridge With Shocking Pregnancy News

 There is no easy way for a daughter to tell her father that she has been sleeping around.
 But, Steffy needs to explain why she doesn't know who her baby daddy is.
 Her one-night stand with Liam had been a mistake.
 They had both been drunk and Liam had been upset because he had supposedly witnessed Hope kissing Thomas Forrester (Matthew Atkinson).
 However, Thomas had actually locked lips with the mannequin.

-Later this week, The Bold and the Beautiful weekly spoilers hint that Dr. John “Finn” Finnegan (Tanner Novlan) will come face-to-face with the dressmaker.
-The doctor needs to make his intentions clear to Ridge who is protective of his only daughter.
-Ridge already knows that Liam is a great dad to Kelly Spencer (Colette and Avalon Gray) but needs to know that Finn will stick around for his kid if he is the father of Steffy’s unborn babe.
+Later this week, The Bold and the Beautiful weekly spoilers hint that Dr. John "Finn" Finnegan (Tanner Novlan) will come face-to-face with the dressmaker.
+The doctor needs to make his intentions clear to Ridge, who is protective of his only daughter.
+Ridge already knows that Liam is a great dad to Kelly Spencer (Colette and Avalon Gray) but needs to trust that Finn will stick around for his kid if he turns out to be the father of Steffy's unborn babe.

 Of course, the pregnancy could be a new source of tension between Ridge and Brooke.
 In the past, they often clashed about their kids.
-Now that Steffy could be carrying Liam’s child, Brooke is sure to voice her anger.
-Ridge won’t let his wife bash Steffy and things could get ugly between them.
+Now that Steffy could be carrying Liam's child, Brooke is sure to voice her anger.
+Ridge won't let his wife bash Steffy, and things could get ugly between them.